 We performed simulations on random scale-free networks with $50, 100, 500,$ and $1000$ nodes and average degrees $2, 5,$ and $7$.
 The results of the correlation are shown in tables~\ref{tab:cc_corr} and~\ref{tab:cluster_corr}.
 The values in each cell are the average correlation between the measures.
-The range of correlation (max–min) is shown below each value in brackets.
+The range of correlation (max-min) is shown below each value in brackets.

 Table~\ref{tab:cc_corr} shows the correlation between the closeness centrality and profile closeness for the generated random networks.
-Both are positively correlated, and the relationship is fairly good enough.
+Both are positively correlated, and the relationship is reasonably good enough.
 An important point here is that the closeness centrality in large networks is highly correlated with its profile closeness.
-This seems interesting because the computation of profile closeness is less data-consuming when compared to the computation of closeness centrality.
+This fact seems interesting because the computation of profile closeness is less data-consuming when compared to the calculation of closeness centrality.
 Assume that both measures give the same ranking of nodes in a large network $N$.
 Then, we can use the low-computational profile closeness for the closeness ranking of nodes in $N$.
 However, more investigations need to be done in this regard.
-We need to simulate the experiment on very large networks in order to ensure this capability of profile closeness.
+We need to perform the analysis of the simulation on vast network to ensure this capability of profile closeness.

 Table~\ref{tab:cluster_corr} shows the correlation between cluster closeness and profile closeness for the generated random networks.
 We observed that the average correlations are high, which indicates a strong relationship between $c_{cluster}$ and $c_{\pi}$.
 Another interesting observation is that the average correlation increases steadily with network size for sparse as well as dense networks.